Guidance

 • contains discussion tips and links to other helpful resources and guidance.

-This guide aims to assist hiring managers and HR departments in following best practice when a criminal conviction or caution is disclosed by an applicant, or when a conviction or caution is disclosed following a Disclosure and Barring Service (DBS) check.
+The guidance aims to assist hiring managers and HR departments in following best practice when a criminal conviction or caution is disclosed by an applicant, or when a conviction or caution is disclosed following a Disclosure and Barring Service (DBS) check.

 It is important that employers take into account what the law permits and ensure fair judgement of the applicant’s suitability, while considering what is best for the organisation and the services it provides to patients.
+The guidance is broken down into different stages below:

 • Managers should only consider convictions and cautions that are specifically relevant to the position being appointed to.
 Further consideration should then be given as to whether the crime would pose any potential opportunities/risks while delivering that role.

 If the DBS disclosure certificate affirms a conviction the applicant has already disclosed, and this information has already been considered, then you can proceed and issue an unconditional offer of employment.
-The exception would be if the applicant is on the children’s and/or adults’ barred list(s) and has applied to work in regulated activity1.
+The exception would be if the applicant is on the children’s and/or adults’ barred list(s) and has applied to work in regulated activity.
 In these circumstances, it would be illegal for the organisation to allow the applicant to engage in a regulated activity with children and/or adults.

 If a DBS check reveals a conviction or caution that you weren’t expecting or that the applicant had not previously disclosed and that is relevant to the role, then further consideration will be necessary to ascertain whether you can offer employment, using the following steps.